Machine Gun Fire

-The Machine Gun Fire or Camp Williams Fire was a wildfire in Herriman, Utah in 2010 that burned several dwellings.
+The Machine Gun Fire or Camp Williams Fire was a 2010 wildfire in Herriman, Utah, United States.
 It was started by a mistake at a firing range by National Guard troops on a training exercise.
-4,351 acres burned, approximately 1600 homes were evacuated, and 3 homes were destroyed.
+4,351 acres burned, approximately 1600 homes were evacuated, and three homes were destroyed.

 Origin

 Live fire 50 caliber machine gun training had been scheduled at Camp Williams for the afternoon of Sunday, 19 September 2010.
 As is common in the area during the late summer, the east winds off of the Wasatch Mountains picked up in the afternoon.
 On the previous Thursday afternoon, the National Weather Service issued a Fire Weather Watch for Saturday and Sunday.
 On Friday afternoon, it upgraded the alert to a Red Flag Warning for the entire weekend.
 Despite the dry conditions and base protocols that interdicted live-fire training during Red Flag conditions, a unit of the Utah National Guard commenced the live-fire exercise, although no highly flammable tracer rounds were used.
 Shrapnel ignited the brush.
 The Utah National Guard admitted full responsibility.